dharc-org/chad-ap/docs/current/description.md

     }

 #### Question 6
-What are the descriptive labels of the CH objects that either have shelf marks or are prints?
+What are the descriptive labels of the CHOs that either have shelf marks or are prints?

     SELECT ?resource ?label
     WHERE {
+        ?manifestation a lrmoo:F3_Manifestation ;
+            lrmoo:R7i_is_exemplified_by ?resource ;
+            crm:P2_has_type ?type .
-        ?resource a frbroo:F4_Manifestation_Singleton ;
+        ?resource a lrmoo:F5_Item ;
-            crm:P48_has_preferred_identifier ?identifier ;
+            crm:P1_is_identified_by ?identifier ;
-            crm:P2_has_type ?type ;
             crm:P3_has_note ?label .
         ?identifier crm:P2_has_type ?id_type .
         FILTER(?type = aat:300041273 || ?id_type = aat:300404704)
     }

 #### Question 7
-What are the CH objects whose collections have been curated by agents located in Bologna?
+What are the CHOs whose collections have been curated by agents located in Bologna?

     SELECT ?resource ?agent
     WHERE {
-        ?curation a crm:E87_Curation_Activity ;
+        ?curation a crm:E7_Activity ;
+            crm:P2_has_type aat:300054277 ;
             crm:P14_carried_out_by ?agent ;
-            crm:P12_occurred_in_the_presence_of ?resource .
+            crm:P16_used_specific_object ?resource .
         ?agent crm:P74_has_current_or_former_residence ex:bologna .
     }

 #### Question 8
-What are the CH objects and the time spans of their conception events?
+What are the CHOs and the time spans of their creation events?

     SELECT ?resource ?time_interval
     WHERE {
-        ?conception_event a frbroo:F27_Work_Conception ;
+        ?creation_event a lrmoo:F28_Expression_Creation ;
-            frbroo:R16_initiated ?resource ;
+            lrmoo:R19_created_a_realisation_of ?resource ;
             crm:P4_has_time-span ?time_interval .
     }